Pear-sudo/anki/README.md

 Since they were written years ago I don't think they can represent my current programming skill.
 So, dear admission officers, please do have a look at my most recent project first: [A time manager](https://github.com/Pear-sudo/time)

+Check the [demon webpage](https://pear-sudo.github.io/anki/) using this UI (it's just a sample, since Anki's qt web is a bit different)

 # How to use these code

 1. You need to buy [Oulu Dictionary (欧陆字典)](https://dict.eudic.net/) and export your favorite Oxford dictionary words.
 See sample_export.html.